Your guide to COVID-19 and its impact on life in Canada | CBC News

 Professional recruitment firms are seeing openings dry up for all types of employment in just about every sector of the economy.

-"In terms of the labour market in Canada, it's been an incredible collapse ... that I've certainly never seen in my decades in the business," said Jeff Aplin, chief executive officer of the David Aplin Group.
+"In terms of the labour market in Canada, it's been an incredible collapse … that I've certainly never seen in my decades in the business," said Jeff Aplin, CEO of the David Aplin Group.

 The travel, tourism, retail, restaurant and convention industries are just some of the hardest hit, he said, and likely face the biggest challenge recovering after the virus risk abates.